-8.2.2 Limitations
+8.2.B Limitations

-A single robot can only use one camera.
+- A single robot can only use one camera.
 All commercial omnidirectional lenses/cameras are not permitted.
 Only omnidirectional lenses/cameras made by students are permitted, meaning that their construction needs to be primarily and substantially the original work of a team.
 Teams using them on their robots must prove how they made them on their presentation poster and at an interview.
-For the purpose of these rules omnidirectional is defined as having a field-of-view of more than 140 degrees horizontally and more than 80 degrees vertically (these values reflect the optical system of the human eye).

-Voltage pump circuits are permitted only for a kicker drive.
+For the purpose of these rules omnidirectional is defined as having a field-of-view of more than 140 degrees horizontally and more than 80 degrees vertically (these values reflect the optical system of the human eye). - 8.2.B.2 Voltage pump circuits are permitted only for a kicker drive.
 All other electrical circuits inside the robot cannot exceed 15.0 V for Soccer Open and 12.0 V for Soccer Lightweight.
-Each robot must be designed to allow verifying the voltage of power packs and its circuits, unless the nominal voltage is obvious by looking at the robot, its power packs and connections.

-Pneumatic devices are allowed to use ambient air only.

-Kicker strength is subject to compliance check at any time during the competition.
+Each robot must be designed to allow verifying the voltage of power packs and its circuits, unless the nominal voltage is obvious by looking at the robot, its power packs and connections. - 8.2.B.3 Pneumatic devices are allowed to use ambient air only. - 8.2.B.4 Kicker strength is subject to compliance check at any time during the competition.
 During gameplay, a referee can ask to see a sample kick on the field before each half, when a damaged robot is returned to the field, or when the game is about to be restarted after a goal.
 If the referee strongly suspects that a kicker exceeds the power limit, he can require an official measurement with the 'Kicker Power Measure Device'.
 (See the Appendix III: Kicker Power Measure Device' for details.)

-8.2.3 Construction
+8.2.C Construction

-Robots must be constructed exclusively by the student members of a team.
-Mentors, teachers, parents or companies may not be involved in the design, construction, and assembly of robots.

-For the construction of a robot, any robot kit or building block may be used as long as the design and construction are primarily and substantially the original work of a team.
+- 8.2.C.1 Robots must be constructed exclusively by the student members of a team.
+Mentors, teachers, parents or companies may not be involved in the design, construction, and assembly of robots. - 8.2.C.2 For the construction of a robot, any robot kit or building block may be used as long as the design and construction are primarily and substantially the original work of a team.
 This means that commercial kits may be used but must be substantially modified by the team.
-It is neither allowed to mainly follow a construction manual, nor to just change unimportant parts.

-Indications for violations are the use of commercial kits that can basically only be assembled in one way or the fact that robots from different team(s), build from the same commercial kit, all basically look or function the same.

-Robots must be constructed in a way that they can be started by the captain without the help of another person.

-Since a contact with an opponent robot and/or dribbler that might damage some parts of robots cannot be fully anticipated, robots must have all its active elements properly protected with resistant materials.
+It is neither allowed to mainly follow a construction manual, nor to just change unimportant parts. - 8.2.C.3 Indications for violations are the use of commercial kits that can basically only be assembled in one way or the fact that robots from different team(s), build from the same commercial kit, all basically look or function the same. - 8.2.C.4 Robots must be constructed in a way that they can be started by the captain without the help of another person. - 8.2.C.5 Since a contact with an opponent robot and/or dribbler that might damage some parts of robots cannot be fully anticipated, robots must have all its active elements properly protected with resistant materials.
 For example, electrical circuits and pneumatic devices, such as pipelines and bottles, must be protected from all human contact and direct contact with other robots.
-When batteries are transported or moved, it is recommended that safety bags be used.
+All driven dribbler gears must be covered with metal or hard plastic. - 8.2.C.6 When batteries are transported or moved, it is recommended that safety bags be used.
 Reasonable efforts should be made to make sure that in all circumstances robots avoid short-circuits and chemical or air leaks.
+The use of swollen, tattered or otherwise dangerous battery is not allowed.

-8.2.4 Programming
+8.2.D Programming